 |E. If your expectations are realistic, chances are you’ll be satisfied with your Breast Lift.|

-After surgery your breasts will be bruised, swollen, and uncomfortable for a day or two, but the pain shouldn’t be severe.
-Any discomfort you do feel can be relieved with medications prescribed by Mr Klein.
-The stitches will be removed after a week or two.
+After surgery it is important to be realistic in your expectations, your breasts be bruised, swollen and quite uncomfortable for a few days, but the pain shouldn’t be too severe.
+Any discomfort you do feel can be helped with prescribed medications.
+Stitches will need to be removed after a week or two.

-Healing is a gradual process.
-Although you may be up and about in a day or two, don’t plan on returning to work for a week or more, depending on how you feel.
+Healing is a gradual and individual process, and although you may be up and about in a day or two, don’t plan on returning to work for a week or more, depending on how you feel.
 Avoid lifting anything over your head for three to four weeks.
-Mr Klein will give you detailed instructions for resuming your normal activities.
+You will receive further detailed instructions regarding resuming normal day to day activities following your surgery.

 As an outpatient you will be discharged the same day of the operation and sent home.
 You will not be able to drive, so do arrange for transport and someone to be around to look after you for the first few days.